Lincoln, Nebraska Guardianship Attorneys in Lancaster County

 Assisting With Your Guardianship and Conservatorship Matters in Lincoln, Nebraska in Lancaster County

 At Stange Law Firm, PC in Lancaster County, we offer residents in Lincoln, Nebraska assistance regarding guardianship and conservatorship matters.
 Representing guardians or potential wards in court-ordered guardianship proceedings, our attorneys have the knowledge and experience to help protect our clients’ best interests and accomplish their overall goals.
-Our family law firm focuses exclusively on family law matters.
-Doing this has allowed us to gain detailed knowledge of the local laws and courts, which helps us advocate zealously for our clients.
+Our law firm has represented clients in many guardianship matters.
+Doing this has enabled us to gain detailed knowledge of local laws and courts, which helps us zealously advocate for our clients.
 We offer compassionate service to our clients throughout their matter.
-We also make sure that they are kept informed every step of the way by providing them the cell phone number of their attorney and 24/7 access to all of the documents in their matter.
+We also make sure they are kept informed every step of the way by providing them with their attorney’s cell phone number and 24/7 access to all documents in their matter.

 • A guardianship may be appropriate when an elderly person has reached the point in their lives where they are unable to care for themselves.
-If this person has yet to create a durable power of attorney or make other arrangements as part of an estate plan, a guardianship may be needed to ensure that the person receives proper care.
+If this person has not yet created a durable power of attorney or made other estate planning arrangements, a guardianship may be needed to ensure the person receives proper care.

-• A conservatorship may be needed for a child who has been given an inheritance or compensation for an accident, if the child’s parents are not able to properly manage the money.
+• A conservatorship may be needed for a child who has been given an inheritance or compensation for an accident if the child’s parents are unable to properly manage the funds.

 • A guardianship and conservatorship may be appropriate for a child with special needs when that child turns 18.
 These arrangements can ensure that a guardian or conservator can still make any critical decisions regarding the child’s medical care and finances.

 In order for a guardianship to be awarded, it is usually required to go to court and to offer certain proof of incompetence.
-Those seeking court-ordered guardianship must usually show documents like a physician’s statement and certain medical records to help make their case.
+Those seeking court-ordered guardianship must usually present documents such as a physician’s statement and certain medical records to support their case.

 Schedule An Initial Consultation to Find Out More About Guardianship Attorneys in Lincoln, Nebraska in Lancaster County

-Are you looking to hire an experienced guardianship attorney to assist you with your matter?
-If so, schedule a confidential appointment with one of our attorneys, contact us online.
+Are you looking to hire a guardianship attorney to assist you with your matter?
+If so, schedule a confidential appointment with one of our attorneys or contact us online.

 ABOUT